-Those that take up fly fishing in or around Estes Park, CO know what a challenge it can be to find the right pair of footwear, whether it’s felt or rubber wading boots.
-Over the years the technology has improved, and wading boots have transformed.
+Those that take up Colorado fly fishing know what a challenge it can be to find the right pair of footwear, whether it’s felt or rubber wading boots.
+Over the years, the technology has improved, and felt and rubber wading boots have transformed.
 Aside from style, anglers have the most difficult time deciding whether to go for the rugged rubber sole or stick to the more traditional felt sole boot.
-It may be a tough decision but hopefully we at Kirk’s Flyshop can help shed some light on the subject.
+It may be a tough decision but hopefully, we can help shed some light on the subject.
 Read more to learn about the benefits of rubber vs. felt wading boots.

 Felt Sole Wading Boots